 Managing capital is one of the many ways that a financial leader can improve profitability.
-Download the free 7 Habits of Highly Effective CFO’s to get start developing financial leadership skills.
+Start developing your financial leadership skills!

 Refer to capital investment (or, expenditure) decisions as capital budgeting decisions.
 They involve resource allocation, particularly for the production of future goods and services, and the determination of cash out-flows and cash-inflows.
 Plan and budget the determination of cash out-flows and cash-inflows over a long period of time.
 Get involved from the beginning.
 Then, guide them through this process.
 This is a very complicated accounting issue.

 The capital budgeting phases process include:

 The first step is to identify the need or opportunity.
 Mid-management level employees usually do this.
 It is the result of a shared vision of company goals and strategies coupled with a “where the rubber meets the road” perspective of “local” clients needs, tastes and behavior.
 They see a need or opportunity and communicate it to senior management.
 This is usually done in the form of proposals, which both include: